luisjo819UCLA/Covid-Impact-on-Energy/README.md

-# Electricity Consumption Analysis for Energy Distribution Firms
+# Electricity Consumption Analysis for Energy Distribution Firms in Peru

 ## Project Overview

-This repository provides a detailed analysis of electricity consumption data for energy distribution firms across various regions.
+This repository provides a detailed analysis of electricity consumption data for energy distribution firms across various regions in Peru.
 The project processes time-series data to visualize and analyze electricity demand trends, applying techniques for data cleaning, handling missing values, and segmenting by time periods and geographic locations.

 ## Objectives